Apps

 Integrations #

-Start Clockify timer in other web tools, like Jira, Trello, Asana, Gitlab, Basecamp, Slack, Github, Google Calendar, Xero…
+Start Clockify timer in other web tools, like Jira, Trello, Asana, Gitlab, Basecamp, Slack, Github, Pumble, Google Calendar, Xero…

-Note: if you try to stop the timer from another website and you get an error, it means that project is a required field.
+If you try to stop the timer from another website and you get an error, it means that project is a required field.
 You’ll either have to add the project manually from extension, enable the creation of projects/tasks/tags in the extension’s settings, or disable required field (if you have Timesheet enabled, project field is automatically required).

 The extension can also pick up project name from another app if there’s a project in Clockify with the same name, and create and select projects, tasks, and tags based on the integration.
 Here’s how.